Pathophysiology and natural history of mitral stenosis

 - Lahey Clinic

-The hemodynamic consequence of mitral stenosis (MS) is manifested by increased impedance to transmitral inflow.
+The hemodynamic consequence of mitral stenosis (MS) is manifested by increased impedance or resistance to transmitral flow.
 MS attenuates the atrial contribution to left ventricular filling and it also poses a hydraulic opposition or resistance to early filling.
 Unlike other valvular lesions, which are often attributable to many etiologies, MS alone, or in combination with other valvular pathology, is almost exclusively secondary to rheumatic heart disease.
 Progression of MS eventually leads to the development of disabling symptoms (eg, dyspnea, hemoptysis, thromboembolism, and right-sided heart failure).
 (See "Clinical manifestations and diagnosis of mitral stenosis".)

 The natural history and pathophysiology of MS will be reviewed here.
 Given the widespread use of surgical and percutaneous interventions, information on the natural history of MS comes from older studies and other limited observations of patients in developing countries who did not receive a corrective procedure.

 The roles of medical and surgical therapy and the use of percutaneous balloon valvotomy are discussed separately.
 (See "Medical management and indications for intervention for mitral stenosis" and "Surgical management of mitral stenosis" and "Percutaneous mitral balloon valvotomy for mitral stenosis".)